sharefd/CRnode/README.md

 ## Features

+### Permissions-Role-Based System

+- CloudRounds offers a robust permissions-role-based system.
+Users can create calendars for various purposes and provide View or Write permissions to other users.
+- Additionally, users can invite others via email to access specific calendars or events.
+- The integrated calendar also comes with a feature to send email notifications about upcoming events, ensuring you never miss an important round or event.

+### User Authentication
-- **User Authentication**: Secure login and signup functionality to ensure only authorized users can access the platform.
+Secure login and signup functionality to ensure only authorized users can access the platform.

+### Admin Dashboard
-- **Admin Dashboard**: Provides administrators with the ability to manage user permissions and oversee platform activities.
+Provides administrators with the ability to manage user permissions and oversee platform activities.

+### Article Management
-- **Article Management**: Allows users to view, create, and manage articles related to medical rounds and events.
+Allows users to view, create, and manage articles related to medical rounds and events.

-- **Resource Store**: A centralized store to manage resources such as purposes, requests, and users.

-- **User Store**: Manages user-specific data, including articles, submitted requests, feedbacks, permissions, and more.

-- **Permissions-Role-Based System**: CloudRounds offers a robust permissions-role-based system.
-Users can create calendars for various purposes and provide View or Write permissions to other users in a user-friendly manner.
-Additionally, users can invite others via email to access specific calendars or events.
-The integrated calendar also comes with a feature to send email notifications about upcoming events, ensuring you never miss an important round or event.